open-cluster-management-io/lab/fleetconfig-controller/README.md

 ### Onboarding

-To familiarize yourself with the `FleetConfig` API and the `fleetconfig-controller`, we recommend doing one or more of the following onboarding steps.
+To familiarize yourself with the `Hub` and `Spoke` APIs and the `fleetconfig-controller`, we recommend doing one or more of the following onboarding steps.

 1. Step through a [smoke test](./docs/smoketests.md)
 1. Invoke the [end-to-end tests](./test/e2e/fleetconfig.go) and inspect the content of the kind clusters that the E2E suite automatically creates